Teabeans/tutorials/Github_GettingStarted.md

                           .@%/*****##
                               ,&&%(#%
 ```
+# GitHub - Getting Started

-Step 1 - Login to Github and fork the repository
+## Step 1 - Login to Github and fork the repository
 You get a copy of the repo to your own account!

 Get Windows Terminal - Better version of command prompt